 s in your project and never changing them.

-There is also the extId field which is mandatory.
+There is also the id field (extId prior to TeamCity 2017.2) which is mandatory.
 The

 Making Changes to Project Settings

-Once project is switched into the Kotlin DSL format, we recommend the following approach for changing the project settings:
+Once a project is switched to the Kotlin DSL format, we recommend the following approach for changing the project settings: